Flow Hive: Reception

 In Australia, a rapid increase in new members joining existing beekeeping clubs in 2017, the capping of new memberships by some clubs, and the establishment of at least one new club were attributed to the Flow Hive.
+While many new beekeepers have entered the field thanks to the Flow Hive, many people in the market find the new hive to be price inhibitive.